NC Plan Analysis · May 2026 Overview & Verdicts Detailed Analysis CircleEngage Intelligence

 CMS Plan Intelligence Matrix

-Cross-sectional snapshot of all 5,596 active MA plan contracts for 2026, built from four CMS source files: the Landscape file, CPSC enrollment file, Part C and D Star Ratings master tables, and PBP benefit data file.
+Cross-sectional snapshot of all 5,134 active MA plan contracts for the current cycle, built from four CMS source files: the Landscape file, CPSC enrollment file, Part C and D Star Ratings master tables, and PBP benefit data file.
 NC status was determined by matching contract IDs against our internal tracker compiled from carrier announcements and broker bulletins.
-The 2,069 matched plans are a confirmed floor — some plans in the comparison group may be NC plans not yet captured, meaning the true gap is likely larger than reported.
+The matched plans are a confirmed floor — some plans in the comparison group may be NC plans not yet captured, meaning the true gap is likely larger than reported.

 CPSC Enrollment Tracker

-36 months of CMS CPSC monthly enrollment data, March 2023 through March 2026.
-For each of the 298 confirmed NC contracts, we measured enrollment in the 12 months before and after the NC effective date.
-We required at least 3 months of valid data on each side, yielding 167 plans with sufficient bilateral data.
-74% of plans showed a worsening enrollment trend after going NC.
-Among mid-size plans specifically, that figure was 88% — the most internally consistent signal in the data.
+36 months of CMS CPSC monthly enrollment data.
+For each of the 310 confirmed NC contracts, we measured enrollment in the 12 months before and after the NC effective date.
+We required at least 3 months of valid data on each side, yielding 179 plans with sufficient bilateral data (up from 153 in April as 2026 cohort plans accumulate post-NC history).
+Plans showing a worsening enrollment trend after going NC are the dominant pattern; the mid-size segment is the most internally consistent signal in the data.